How Is Artificial Intelligence Used in Sales?

-Ask 10 different experts what AI is, and you'll get 10 different answers.
+Ask 10 different experts what artificial intelligence is, and you'll get 10 different answers.
 A good definition comes from Demis Hassabis, CEO of DeepMind, an AI company that Google bought.

-Hassabis calls AI the "science of making machines smart."
+Hassabis calls artificial intelligence the "science of making machines smart."
 Today, we can teach machines to be like humans.
 We can give them the ability to see, hear, speak, write, and move.

-Your smartphone has tons of AI-powered capabilities.
-These include facial recognition that unlocks your phone with your face (AI that sees).
+Your smartphone has tons of AI technology.
+This includes facial recognition that unlocks your phone with your face (AI that sees).
 They also include voice assistants (AI that hears and speaks).
 And, don't forget, predictive text (AI that writes).

-Other types of AI systems even give machines the ability to move, like you see in self-driving cars.
+Other types of artificial intelligence systems even give machines the ability to move, like you see in self-driving cars.

 Your favorite services, like Amazon and Netflix, use AI to offer product recommendations.